 By the 1970s, society had changed dramatically, and the national system to care for orphaned and abandoned children was being replaced by foster care and adoption.
 Social service agencies proliferated as the number of affected children and at-risk youth increased.

-Through the years, hundreds of young people have called the organization “home” at one time or another in their lives.
+Through the years, thousands of young people have called the organization “home” at one time or another in their lives.
 Some of the records have been lost, so it’s impossible to provide the number, but the basic goals have remained the same for the kids:

 - To develop life skills, healthy coping mechanisms, and good learning habits.